daphne-eu/daphne/D7.3/README.md

 Alternatively, the expert user can compile and run from the provided DAPHNE sources if a supported environment as described in our [getting started documentation](../doc/GettingStarted.md).

+## Getting Started

+1. Run the provided ``` setup.sh ```.
+It will pull the daphne-dev container from Docker Hub and extract/generate the necessary data for the experiments.
+2. Running ``` run.sh ``` will run the SIMD and GPU examples described in the D7.3 PDF in the downloaded Docker container.

 ## Folder Structure

 - daphne: Subdirectory containing a snapshot of the DAPHNE repository from branch D7.3 at githash